 At CHROMA, we also offer a macular wellness screener to all of our patients.
-This quick scan of the macula can help our Doctors diagnose early stages of macular degeneration and other disorders that can be treated before they can decrease a patient’s vision.
-Since the “macula” area of the eye is responsible for everyone’s central vision and it’s health determines whether a patient can see 20/20 or pass the driver’s license test, the macular health is one of the most important parts of your exam at CHROMA.
+This quick scan of the macular wellness screener can help our Doctors diagnose early stages of macular degeneration and other disorders that can be treated before they can decrease a patient’s vision.
+Since the “macula” area of the eye is responsible for everyone’s central vision and it’s health determines whether a patient can see 20/20 or pass the driver’s license test, the macular wellness screener is one of the most important parts of your exam at CHROMA.

 Visual Field Test